 How to Use:

 It is important to note that Quinoa expands when cooked and hence the quantity should be appropriately taken into account.
-Quinoa is also naturally bitter due to the presence of an organically occurring substance called saponin and hence must be washed before use.
+It is also naturally bitter due to the presence of an organically occurring substance called saponin and hence must be washed before use.

 It can be used as a substitute for rice in any recipe or even for consumption on a daily basis.